MohammadAnas5/MohammadAnas5/README.md

 <img src="https://capsule-render.vercel.app/api?type=waving&color=0d2b38&height=230&section=header&text=Mohammad%20Anas&fontSize=70&animation=fadeIn&fontAlignY=38&desc=Welcome%20to%20my%20GitHub%20Profile%20and%20Repo!&descAlignY=51&Align=62&fontColor=ffffff" width="1100">

-hi, i'm [Mohammad Anas](https://mohammadanas5.github.io/DataPortfolio/), a passionate self-taught aspiring data analyst from india.
+hi, i'm [Mohammad Anas](https://mohammadanas5.github.io/DataPortfolio/), a self-taught aspiring data analyst from india.
 Passionate about turning data into actionable insights.
 Curious problem solvers who look for patterns and trends in data to help inform decisions, enjoy the challenge of finding creative ways to answer questions and develop solutions.
 I am meticulous record-keepers use my analytical skills to uncover hidden information and make sense of complex datasets.
 I will strive to help organizations make better informed decisions and improve their operations.

 i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.